MaxAlyokhin/binary-synth/README.md

 - `Last noteOn mode` — leaves the last command in the loop pressed.
 Allows to make smoother transitions between repeats of patterns.

 - Some input fields have a keyboard shortcut: pressing the corresponding key automatically moves the focus to the item.
 By pressing a key and moving the mouse at the same time, the values can be changed smoothly.
-The Y axis of the mouse movement determines the "power" of the value change
+The Y axis of the mouse movement determines the "power" of the value change.
+The cursor disappears in order to be able to change values indefinitely.
+To return the cursor, press Esc.

 ## Saving settings
 <a id="settings"></a>